Our vision for maths at Orgill Primary School

 Children will be taught to read and spell mathematical vocabulary correctly and confidently, using their growing word-reading knowledge and their knowledge of spelling.

-Children are taught Maths daily in year groups by two teachers with the support of a Higher Level Teaching Assistant and a Senior Teaching Assistant.
+Children are taught Maths daily in year groups by three teachers with the support of a Higher Level Teaching Assistant.

 Mastering maths in Year 5 and 6